Night and day themes

 Default day theme

 The theme colors can be modified for day and night time separately, and you can choose the colors according to the following table, the colors are identified by numbers:

-Please note that this is only a rough guide and the actual colors might look different on your watch.
-In particular, the older watch models support only 16 colors, so your choice of color from the above palette will be mapped to the nearest color supported by the watch.
+Please note that this is only a rough guide and the actual colors might look slightly different on your watch.

 Sunrise and sunset marks

-These include the Sun and a cloud at daytime, the Moon, stars and a cloud at night.
+These include the Sun, a cloud and birds at daytime, the Moon, a cloud and stars at night.
 The position of the Sun or the Moon corresponds to the analog hour, and the position of the cloud corresponds to the analog minute.
-The stars shift randomly every minute.
+The birds and stars shift randomly every minute.

 If you observe your watch during sunrise or sunset, you can enjoy a simple animation of the Sun moving across the horizon.

-The width of the arc or the diameter of the dots is adjustable with the ‘Seconds size’ setting, with 5 size options from XS to XL.
+The width of the arc or the diameter of the dots is adjustable with the ‘Seconds size’ setting, with 3 size options.

 The analog seconds require the watch to wake up to redraw part of its screen every second, so obviously this will increase the battery drain in everyday use.
 For improving the battery endurance, there is an option to switch the analog seconds off, or to have them enabled only during daytime (from your wake time to bed time declared in Garmin’s user profile).